nucypher/zerodb/docs/source/index.rst

 Starting the ZeroDB server and creating users
 =========================================
-We supply Python scripts to run a server and manage users who use the database.
+We supply Python scripts to run a server and manage users.

     | conf/
     |   authdb.conf